Adjustments, Exemptions and Credits

 There are two opportunities for exemption from the stormwater fee:

 Return to top

 - 501(c)(3): Available for charitable organizations (including churches) as defined by the Internal Revenue Code section 501(c)(3) and recognized by the IRS and/or State of Florida as such.
 No other IRS tax-exempt classifcations are eligible for this program.

 - Low-Income Exemption: Available for primary residences of owners who receive financial assistance from a social service agency, or whose gross household income is at or below 150% of the current year Federal Poverty Level, as determined each year by the U.S. Department of Health and Human Services.
-This program is administered by the city's Behavioral and Human Services Division.
+This program is administered by the city's Social Services Division.

 The Jacksonville Stormwater Utility offers credits to property owners that provide stormwater-related services, structures or facilities - called "Best Management Practices," or BMPs - that ultimately benefit the city by reducing the cost to provide stormwater management services citywide.

 Property owners, or their designees, may apply for any or all of the credits for which they may qualify.
 However, the cumulative fee discount may not exceed 50 percent, even if the total value of approved credits exceeds that value; the exception is the "Landlocked System Bonus," which is worth a 75 percent discount.

 Each credit value is fixed except the Detailed Drainage Study Credit, which is awarded on a sliding scale from 1 to 50 percent.